 Medication therapy for overweight or obesity does not replace dieting, exercise and a healthy lifestyle.
 In general, patients who use medication lose 3-9% weight more than those who adopt lifestyle modification alone.
 However, not everyone is suitable for medication control.
 Children, the elderly older than 70 years of age, especially those with multiple medical diseases, and pregnant women are not advised to use medication to control body weight.
 Potentially, the drugs might have side effects and one should expect to regain some weight once the treatment is stopped.

 Drugs act by suppressing your appetite, reducing nutrient absorption or increasing excretion of energy (sugar) out of your body.
-The table below lists out the FDA-approved medications for weight control.

 - Metabolic and bariatric surgeries

 - Laparoscopic sleeve gastrectomy plus duodenojejunal bypass